Certora/Documentation/docs/confluence/anatomy/ghosts.md

 What are ghosts?
 ----------------

-At their core, ghosts are just [uninterpreted functions](https://certora.atlassian.net/wiki/spaces/CPD/pages/3014665/Ghost+Functions#Uninterpreted-Functions).
+At their core, ghosts are just {ref}`uninterpreted functions <uninterp-functions>`.
 These uninterpreted functions by themselves wouldn't really be "ghosts" per-se.
 However, along with **axioms** and **hooks**, these uninterpreted functions can be used to model some contract state that isn't explicitly in the contract (hence it is a “ghost” state).
 In our canonical example, we use ghosts to keep track of the sum of balances in a bank contract.

 A Simple Bank Example
 ---------------------